The characters of The Morose Mononokean.

 - Supporting Protagonist: According to Word of God, Abeno carries the weight of the plot, and he was initially supposed to be the protagonist, but Wazawa's editor suggested Ashiya be the protagonist instead.
 Amusingly, Ashiya was born as a doodle in the margins of Wazawa's early manuscripts.

 - Technician vs. Performer: The Performer to Abeno's Technician.
-Abeno is calculating and efficient, whereas Ashiya is spontaneous and does things not requested by the client, but is nevertheless for the sake of bringing happiness to all parties involved.
+Abeno is calculating and efficient, whereas Ashiya is spontaneous and does things that are not requested by the client, but are nevertheless for the sake of bringing happiness to all parties involved.

 - Tender Tears: Cries very easily.
 Abeno even tries to have him put it to use to get the laughing mask.
 He even says "My tear ducts are weak, I can't control myself."

 - Tranquil Fury: He rarely gets angry, but when he gets pissed off for real, he shows this, in contrast to Abeno.

 - Vitriolic Best Buds: He and Abeno are basically vitriolic Heterosexual Life-Partners.